15r10nk/inline-snapshot/docs/categories.md

 ```

-The approval of this type of changes is easier, because inline-snapshot knows that the value has not changed.
+The approval of this type of changes is easier, because inline-snapshot assures that the value has not changed.
-It is the responsibility of the developer to ensure that `#!python eval(repr(a))==a`.